Kataiser/Iji-TAS-mod/README.md

 - Pausing and frame-advancing
 - Deterministic RNG
 - Framerate control (due to the lack of delta-time in Game Maker 8.1, this doesn't affect gameplay)
-- Debug text (will be toggleable at some point)
+- Debug text and a hitbox viewer, both toggleable
 - Disabled Vsync

 ## It broke!